p2k3m/ResumeForge/README.md

 The canonical domain is tracked in `config/published-cloudfront.json` and mirrored here so anyone with repository access can retrieve the production URL without opening the app.

-Run the verification helper whenever you update the distribution to confirm that the published domain responds with the expected health payload:
+Run the verification helper whenever you update the distribution to confirm that the published domain responds with the expected health payload.
+If the check fails, follow the CloudFront troubleshooting guide in [docs/troubleshooting-cloudfront.md](docs/troubleshooting-cloudfront.md) to validate the recorded metadata and redeploy as needed.

 ```bash
 npm run verify:cloudfront